Thoughts on “The Tapestry of Love” by Rosy Thornton

 Thornton’s writing is lovely, well-suited to the sort of book she has written.
 She has a knack for describing a place so that you can see it in your mind’s eye without feeling like you have just slogged through descriptive excess.
 I liked how she spent so much time on the small things in daily life, allowing the few bigger events to occur in their own space rather than layering them for dramatic effect.
 Catherine’s progression throughout the novel felt real because of it.

-I did have one issue, which I cannot discuss without SPOILERS!, so skip this paragraph if you’d prefer to avoid them!
+I did have one issue.
 My problem was that I didn’t like Patrick.
 I wasn’t against him at the beginning and was interested to see what twist Thornton would put on the potential love story, but as soon as Bryony came along, I ceased to trust him.
 I don’t care what his reasons were for lying to the sisters, and I don’t care what Bryony asked him for.
 Really, Patrick?
 Seducing sister #2 while she is grief-stricken and still miffed at you because of the whole sister #1 thing?
 Had I been Catherine, I would have said, “Eff you, buddy,” and pushed him into the stream.
 I was disappointed that she weakened in the end.
 I wish the whole business with Bryony and Patrick and his mysterious past had just been left out.
 It felt unnecessary and artificial and gave a sourish flavor to the parts of the novel that featured it.
 I’d have preferred a straight-up, predictable love story to the mess that was the Patrick subplot.

 Overall, I enjoyed The Tapestry of Love by Rosy Thornton.
 If you are in the mood for such a book, I think it would do very nicely.